 The UK and France have signed a double taxation agreement, ensuring the same income is not taxed in more than one country.

-Find out how to get help from the French tax service for foreign companies Le Service des Impôts des Entreprises Etrangères (SIEE).
+Find out how to get help from the French tax service for foreign companies Le Service des Impôts des Entreprises Etrangères (SIEE) (in French).

 VAT in France

 VAT is known as Taxe sur la Valeur Ajoutée (TVA) in French.

 Goods exported from the UK to France are zero-rated for VAT purposes if your customer provides their VAT registration number and you have proof of export.

 You’ll need your French customer’s VAT registration number for your VAT Return and paperwork proving that the goods have been sent within certain time limits (usually 3 months).